JHUISI/auto-tools/auto_group/README.md

 For the help menu, execute the following:

-	python runAutoGroup.py --help
+    #: python3 runAutoGroup.py -h
+    usage: runAutoGroup.py [-h] -o OUTFILE -s SDL [-v] -c CONFIG [-l LIBRARY] [-b] [-e] [--short SHORT] [--path PATH] [--print] [-a]

-	AutoGroup:  sym.-to-asym. conversion for cryptographic schemes in SDL.
+    sym.-to-asym. conversion for cryptographic schemes in SDL.

-	Arguments:

-		-s, --sdl  [ filename ]
+    optional arguments:
+      -h, --help            show this help message and exit -o OUTFILE, --outfile OUTFILE
-			: input SDL file description of scheme.
+                            generate code of new scheme in C++/Python for Charm -s SDL, --sdl SDL     input SDL file description of scheme -v, --verbose         enable verbose mode

-		-c, --config [ SDL config file ]
+      -c CONFIG, --config CONFIG
-			: configuration parameters needed for AutoGroup.
+                            configuration parameters needed for AutoGroup

-		-v, --verbose   [ no-argument ]
-			: enable verbose output to highest level for Batcher.

-		-o, --outfile  [ filename prefix ]
-			: generate code of new scheme in C++/Python for Charm.

-		-b, --benchmark  [ no-arguments ]
+      -l LIBRARY, --library LIBRARY
-			: benchmark AutoGroup execution time.
+                            which library to benchmark against: miracl or relic -b, --benchmark       benchmark AutoGroup execution time

-		-e, --estimate [ no-arguments ]
-			: estimate bandwidth for keys and ciphertext/signatures.
+      -e, --estimate        estimate bandwidth for keys and ciphertext/signatures --short SHORT         what to minimize: public-keys, secret-keys, assumption, ciphertext, signatures
+      --path PATH           destination for AutoGroup+ output files.
+Default: current dir
+      --print               print the selected options
+      -a, --autogroup       run AutoGroup only (and not AutoGroup+)

 An example for how to execute AutoGroup on the Camenisch-Lysyanskaya (CL) signature scheme with basic options:

 	python3 runAutoGroup.py --sdl schemes/cl04.sdl --config schemes/configCL.py -o TestCL -v

-Note that AutoGroup was designed to handle both encryption and signature schemes.
+Note that AutoGroup+ was designed to handle both encryption and signature schemes.

 Configuration
 =============

 AutoGroup provides several configuration parameters to tune conversion to an asymmetric solution.
 The configuration file is specified in Python with the following options:

 ``schemeType`` : for describing the type of input scheme.
 For public-key encryption, ``"PKENC"`` and for signature types, ``"PKSIG"``.

-``short`` : to find a solution that shortens the representation of the ``"ciphertext"``, ``"secret-keys"`` or ``"both"`` for encryption.
-For signature schemes, ``"signatures"`` or ``"public-keys"`` or ``"both"``

 ``operation`` : to find a solution that reduces the computation time based on cost of ``"exp"``(exponentiation) or ``"mul"``(multiplication).